In absentia health care: Ancient practices

 Ancient Egypt emphasized a tripartite system which exists even to this day.
 This system called for listening to the patient before an examination.
 Only after an observation, or an examination, did a diagnosis follow.
 Treatment was undertaken as the last component.
 Observation and examination before treatment played a central role that could not easily be circumvented.
 This sequence has been passed on as a tradition to us through Hippocrates and Galen.

 During the height of Arabic and Jewish medicine (732–1096 CE), diagnosis called for an orderly sequence where examination, "by the feel of the hands," played an essential role.
 Ideally, healing entailed contact between the patient and a healer.
 Still, the practice of eliminating this personal contact as a prerequisite to healing was not unheard of.

 At a later time when astrology, animal products, magic and incantations were part of the healing arts, formal contact with healers may have gradually become unnecessary.
 Ill-health was often viewed as the result of malevolent external influences.
 Amulets and ligatures were worn as barriers to ward off such evil demons.
 Sufferers wore them, stuck them under their pillows or hung them at doorways.
-Thus, care at a personal level by a physician was not the only means of regaining health; alternative health practices were emerging.